myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 Implementation details: using the package versioning in the `requirements.txt`.

 ## Folder PartII_Interactions
+See below for the artifacts in the specific subfolders.
+For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.

 **Software:**

-For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.
-(2) Python notebook xxxx.ipynb used to analyze this data.
+Python notebook `xxxx.ipynb` used to analyze the interaction data.

 **Data:**

-"xxxx.csv" is an anonymized version of the LLM-expert interactions is called
+`Knowledge_interaction_ds.csv` is an anonymized csv file with the LLM-expert knowledge interactions.

 ## Folder Part III_Definitions
 **Software:**

-(1) Interactions with LLM: see Qualtrics files in Folder part I
+For Qualtrics implementation of the interactions with LLM: see Qualtrics files in Folder Part I.

-(2) xxxx.ipynb is a Python notebook used to analyze this data.
+`xxxx.ipynb` is a Python notebook used to analyze this data.

 **Data:**
-xxxx.pkl is anonymized version of the definition versions, corresponding to the definition Table in the paper's appendix.
+`dict_of_defs.pkl` is anonymized version of the definition versions, corresponding to the definition Table in the paper's appendix.
+`Definitions_Interaction_ds.csv` contains anonymized data on the definition interactions.

 ## Folder PartVI_Modelling
 **Software:**

-Input: Requires the definition dictionary that is the output from Part III, and the sexism detection benchmark datasets outlined below.
+Input: Requires `dict_of_defs.pkl` (dictionary of definitions) that is the output from Part III, and the sexism detection benchmark datasets outlined below.

-LINKS TO EXTERNAL DATASETS:
+EXTERNAL DATASETS:

 'Call me sexist but' Dataset (CMSB): https://search.gesis.org/research_data/SDN-10.7802-2251